Deir Rafat: History

 The monastery was established in 1927, under the then British Mandate of Palestine, by the Latin Patriarch Luigi Barlassina and contained a boarding school, an orphanage and convent.
-Currently the convent is running a guest house and a retreat center for believers and Holy Land pilgrims.
+In 1933 it was approved to add to the title the words "Queen of Palestine".
 The façade of the convent church bears the Latin inscription "Reginæ Palæstinæ", lit. "to the Queen of Palestine", and carries a 6-metre statue of the Virgin Mary.
 The church ceiling is decorated with a painting showing angels carrying banners with the first words of the Hail Mary prayer in 280 languages.
 Since 2009, the convent is in the care of the female branch of the Catholic order known as "the Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno", called the monastic Sisters of Bethlehem.
+Currently the convent is running a guest house and a retreat center for believers and Holy Land pilgrims.